-The primary issue with this scenario is that any money you receive from another party to use for a down payment must be a gift and not a loan that the applicant is required to repay.
-If lenders see that the source of funds for a down payment is drawing down on a line of credit or taking out a loan this may create an issue even if the relative and not the actual applicant is responsible for the loan.
-In some cases the lender may classify the gift as a loan to the borrower which can make it challenging if not impossible to qualify for a mortgage.
+The primary issue with this scenario is that any money you receive from another party for your down payment must be a gift and not a loan that you are required to repay.
+If lenders learn that the gift provider is drawing down a HELOC or taking out a home equity loan, this may create an issue even if the relative and not the applicant is responsible for the loan.
+In some cases the lender may classify the gift as a loan to the borrower which effectively negates the benefit of the gift.

-Factors such as the borrower's and the gift giver's financial profile are also taken into consideration.
-If the relative has significant assets and income then the lender is more likely to allow the gift even if it comes from a loan taken out by the relative.
-In short, lenders want to verify that the relative makes enough money or has enough money in the bank to repay the loan he or she is taking out to give you the down payment gift.
+Factors such as the applicant's and the gift provider's financial profiles are also taken into consideration.
+If the gift provider has significant financial assets and income then the lender is more likely to allow the gift even if it comes from a loan.
+In short, the lender wants to verify that the relative makes enough money or has sufficient personal funds to repay the loan they take out for the gift.

-In this situation the relative must be comfortable disclosing certain personal and financial information and documentation to the lender, which may not always be the case.
-The lender may request the gift provider's pay stubs, bank statements and other documents.
+In this situation the gift provider should be comfortable disclosing certain financial information and documentation to the lender, which may not be the case.
+The lender may request the gift provider's bank statements and other documents.

 The gift provider may push back on the lender's request, reasoning that they are not applying for the mortgage.
 Although this perspective is sensible, the lender may not move forward unless the gift provider submits documents that demonstrate their financial wherewithal.

 One way to avoid this potential issue is to have your relative take out the loan and give you the funds several months before you apply for a mortgage so that the funds appear on your bank statements for at least two months.
 This is called seasoning the funds because the money is in your account for an extended period of time before you use it for your down payment.